Statistics & Evidence

-Unfortunately, many other media did follow Beijing’s lead, and either reduced the official estimated number or changed the source, attributing the estimate solely to “claims” by Falun Gong, rather than what they truly are — official figures from the Chinese government at the conclusion of a comprehensive survey done in 1998.
+Unfortunately, many media, such as the New York Times, followed Beijing’s lead, and either reduced the official estimated number or changed the source, attributing the estimate solely to “claims” by Falun Gong, rather than what they truly are — official figures from the Chinese government at the conclusion of a comprehensive survey done in 1998.

-In 20017, Freedom House published one of the most comprehensive third-party reports on Falun Gong called “Falun Gong: The Battle for China’s Spirit.”
+In 2017, Freedom House published one of the most comprehensive third-party reports on Falun Gong called “Falun Gong: The Battle for China’s Spirit.”
 The report states: “Over 17 years after Falun Gong’s ban, there is reason to believe that millions, and possibly tens of millions, in China continue to practice.”
 Using a different methodological approach from Minghui.org, Freedom House estimated there were 7 to 20 million practitioners in China, a range that has subsequently been quoted by the US State Department and other government agencies.

 Hundreds of Thousands Tortured

-Furthermore, estimates from two separate, independent reports — one report from David Kilgour (former Canadian Secretary of State for Asia-Pacific) and David Matas (renowned human rights attorney), and the other report from author, investigative journalist, and China specialist, Ethan Gutmann — indicate tens of thousands of Falun Gong practitioners may have been killed in order to extract their vital organs used to fuel a booming organ transplantation business in China.
+Estimates from multiple separate, independent reports indicate hundreds of thousands of Falun Gong practitioners may have been killed in order to extract their vital organs, which are used to fuel a booming organ transplantation business in China.

 Today, across China, there are 200,000 or more underground printing houses in what likely constitutes the largest non-violent, grassroots resistance in the world.